 The leaves of the anise myrtle are dried and ground for tea and spice, or distilled to produce essential oil.
 Processors and restaurants traditionally sourced leaves from wild-harvested product.
 However, market demand for consistent supply and concern about the environmental impact of wild harvest on rainforest ecosystems, led to cultivation of the tree in plantations.
-Anise myrtle performs well in and has been an attractive ornamental tree in landscapes and home gardens for many years.
+Anise myrtle performs well and has been an attractive ornamental tree in landscapes and home gardens for many years.

 Anise myrtle is typically grown on farms with other rainforest food species, such as lemon myrtle, cinnamon myrtle, lemon-scented tea trees, riberries, Davidson’s plums and sometimes round or finger limes and other species.